Artur112/Hospital_Monitoring/README.md

-Android Application for monitoring and modifying electrical currents in hospital equipment.
+Android Application for monitoring electrical currents in hospital equipment.